Sign Language Interpreting

 Sign Language Interpreting (AAS)

-With your AAS degree you can immediately start in your career field or continue your career path toward advanced certificates in Medical or Legal Interpreting or a baccalaureate degree.
+With your AAS degree and state board certification you can immediately start in your career field or continue your career path with a baccalaureate degree.

-Our ASL Skills Certificate gives you an alternative option to learn ASL conversational skills, without the goal of becoming an interpreter.
-This is an excellent addition to those majoring in deaf education, special education, speech pathology, healthcare and law enforcement fields
+Our ASL Skills Certificate gives you an alternative option to learn ASL skills, but not become an interpreter.
+This is an excellent addition to those majoring in deaf education, special education, speech pathology, criminal justice and healthcare fields, to name a few.

 Sign Language: Healthcare (Certificate)

-With our small class size you will receive extensive training in the healthcare system and healthcare interpreting protocol from our highly qualified staff.
+With our small class size you will receive extensive training in the healthcare system and healthcare interpreting protocol from our highly qualified team.
 We will also prepare you for interpreting in basic and specialty healthcare settings.
-To take this program, you must be a graduate of an ITP or currently a certified interpreter.

 Sign Language: Legal (Certificate)

-The need for highly-skilled interpreters– specifically in courtroom and law enforcement settings– is rapidly growing.
-To participate in this program you must be a graduate of an ITP or a certified interpreter.
+The need for highly-skilled interpreters—specifically in the courtroom, law enforcement and other legal settings—is rapidly growing.
+To participate in this program, you must be a graduate of an Interpreter Training Program or a certified interpreter with current credentials.

 Social workers play a critical role in our society to help counsel and provide social serv…